Kings Norton: Politics

-Kings Norton is a ward of Birmingham City Council, a metropolitan unitary authority.
+Kings Norton is in the area of Birmingham City Council, a metropolitan unitary authority.
 Three councillors have been elected for Kings Norton since the local government elections in May 2011.
-At present Kings Norton is made up two Birmingham City Council Ward's (Kings Norton North and Kings Norton South), represented by Alex Aitken (KNN, Labour) and Peter Griffiths (KNS, Labour) (Labour).
+At present Kings Norton is made up two wards of the city council: Kings Norton North and Kings Norton South, represented by Alex Aitken (KNN, Labour) and Peter Griffiths (KNS, Labour).

 Kings Norton became part of Northfield district in 2006, partitioned from Selly Oak.
 In 2004, the ward boundary was changed as part of citywide boundary alterations overseen by the Boundary Commission for England.
 This saw the addition of a small area of the Birmingham, Hall Green constituency in the east of the ward, and a small area of the Birmingham, Northfield constituency at the south of the ward in the West Heath area.

-Most of Kings Norton lies within Kings Norton ward which is part of Birmingham, Northfield and is represented by Gary Sambrook, although some parts of Kings Norton lie within Birmingham, Selly Oak and are represented by Steve McCabe.
+Most of Kings Norton is in Birmingham Northfield parliamentary constituency, represented by Laurence Turner, although some parts of Kings Norton lie within Birmingham Selly Oak and are represented by Alistair Carns.

-Kings Norton ward has adopted a Ward Support Officer with the current holder of the title being Bob Barr.
+Kings Norton ward has adopted a Ward Support Officer; the current officer is Bob Barr.